wbaldoumas/aspektre/README.md

 # aspektre
 Small tool for finding images within a given aspect ratio.
+Useful for finding suitable desktop wallpapers.

 To Use: